esamaric-srl/Microsoft-Courses/CWREST_JAX-RS.md

 ## Introduction

 In the ever-evolving landscape of web development, **RESTful services** have become a cornerstone of modern, scalable applications.
-The CWREST_JAX-RS course, "Developing RESTful Services with REST/JAX-RS," offers an in-depth exploration of creating robust and efficient RESTful web services using the **JAX-RS** (Java API for RESTful Web Services) specification.
+The <a href="https://www.esamatic.it/corsi/developing-restful-services-with-rest-jax-rs-courseware">CWREST_JAX-RS: Developing RESTful Services with REST/JAX-RS</a> course, offers an in-depth exploration of creating robust and efficient RESTful web services using the **JAX-RS** (Java API for RESTful Web Services) specification.
 This comprehensive course is designed to equip developers with the knowledge and skills needed to design, implement, and deploy RESTful services in Java environments.

-Whether you're a seasoned Java developer looking to expand your skillset, a web developer interested in backend technologies, or an architect aiming to design scalable web services, CWREST_JAX-RS provides a solid foundation in RESTful service development.
+Whether you're a seasoned Java developer looking to expand your skillset, a web developer interested in backend technologies, or an architect aiming to design scalable web services, <a href="https://www.esamatic.it/corsi/developing-restful-services-with-rest-jax-rs-courseware">CWREST_JAX-RS</a> provides a solid foundation in RESTful service development.
 This course demystifies the concepts of REST architecture and empowers you to create powerful, standards-compliant web services using JAX-RS.

 ## Course Overview

-The CWREST_JAX-RS course is an intensive training program that covers the core concepts and practical aspects of developing RESTful services with JAX-RS.
+The <a href="https://www.esamatic.it/corsi/developing-restful-services-with-rest-jax-rs-courseware">CWREST_JAX-RS</a> course is an intensive training program that covers the core concepts and practical aspects of developing RESTful services with JAX-RS.
 Here's a quick snapshot of the course details:

 - **Duration**: 21 hours (typically spread over 3 days)
 - **Format**: Instructor-led training